pdc-quantum/isic-2024/README.md

    After the shake, three experiments  had  a private score of 169, all with the "houseblend rep4" model and for parameter sets adjusted by the present optimization method.

-   This validates this strategy where cross-validation is performed on a playground made of the predictions for the entire training dataset by the booster and the basis models.
+   This validates this strategy where cross-validation is performed on a playground made of the predictions of the entire year-2024 training dataset using the booster and the basis models.

-   The serendipity solution, for which a bronze medal was attributed, was classed below the "rational" solutions of the "houseblend rep4" model.
+   The serendipity solution with private score 0.168, for which a bronze medal was attributed, was classed below the "rational" solutions of the "houseblend rep4" model.

    The "rep14" solutions were relegated at the end of the list, but before the reference basis.

 ![Tableau final](https://github.com/user-attachments/assets/cd4d0941-7641-414b-acf5-8930045e2817)

-    -

-   -